whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 * [ ] Interact tab
 1. Select the "Interact" tab
 1. Confirm Jupyter environment is displayed in iframe
+1. Hover over popout icon, confirm tooltip displays.
 1. Select "popout" icon.
-Confirm Jupyter is opened in new Tab
+Confirm Jupyter is opened in new tab,

 * [ ] Files tab
 1. Select "Files" tab
-1. You should see a vertical navigation menu with three tabs: "Home", "External Data", and "Tale Workspace".
+1. You should see a vertical navigation menu with two sections CURRENT and ARCHIVED.
+1. Under CURRENT you should see three tabs: "Home", "External Data", and "Tale Workspace".
+1. Under ARCHIVED you should see Saved Versions and Recorded Runs under ARCHIVED
 1. Confirm Tale Workspace is selected by default

 * [ ] Metadata tab - Owned Tale